wordslab-org/wordslab-notebooks/README.md

 ```

 The script [start-wordslab-notebooks](https://github.com/wordslab-org/wordslab-notebooks/blob/main/start-wordslab-notebooks.sh) launches a Jupyterlab environment
-- on the port 8888 of your local machine (you can simply update this value in the script if you want to change it)
+- on the port 8888 of your local machine (you can simply update this value in the script if you want to change the port number)
-- without authentication and allowing accesses from other machines your local network
+- without authentication and without acces restrictions for other machines on your local network

 **Leave the Terminal open** as long as you want to use Jupyterlab: you will see logs displayed on the screen as you work in Jupyterlab, this is normal, you can ignore them.